Measure Preserving Words are Primitive: Core graphs and the partial order of covers

 As implied by the notation, the relation $H\covers J$ indeed depends on the given basis\emph{ $X$ }of\emph{ $\F_{k}$}.
 For example, if $H=\langle x_{1}x_{2}\rangle$ then $H\covers\F_{2}$.
 However, for $Y=\left\{ x_{1}x_{2},x_{2}\right\} $, $H$ does not\emph{ }$Y$-cover $\F_{2}$, as $\G_{Y}\left(H\right)$ consists of a single vertex and a single loop and has no quotients apart from itself.

 It is easy to see that the relation ``$\covers$'' indeed constitutes a partial ordering of the set of subgroups of $\F_{k}$.
 We make a few other useful observations: \begin{claim} Let $H,J,L\le\F_{k}$ be subgroups.
 Then \begin{enumerate} \item Whenever $H\le J$ there exists an intermediate subgroup $M$ such that $H\covers M\ff J$. \item If one adds the condition that $\Gamma_{X}\left(M\right)$ embeds in $\Gamma_{X}\left(J\right)$, then this $M$ is unique. \item If $H\covers J$ and $H\covers L\le J$, then $L\covers J$. \item If $H$ is finitely generated then it $X$-covers only a finite number of groups.
-In particular, the partial order ``$\covers$'' restricted to f.g.\ subgroups of $\F_{k}$ is locally finite. \end{enumerate} \end{claim} \begin{proof} Point (1) follows from the factorization of the morphism $\eta_{H\to J}^{X}$ to a surjection followed by an embedding.
+In particular, the poset $\left(\mathfrak{sub}_{f\! g}\left(\mathbf{F}_{k}\right),\covers\right)$ is locally finite. \end{enumerate} \end{claim} \begin{proof} Point (1) follows from the factorization of the morphism $\eta_{H\to J}^{X}$ to a surjection followed by an embedding.
 Indeed, it is easy to see that the image of $\eta_{H\to J}^{X}$ is a sub-graph of $\G_{X}\left(J\right)$ which is in itself a core graph.
 Namely, it contains no ``hanging trees'' (edges and vertices not traced by reduced paths around the basepoint).
 Let $M=\pi_{1}^{X}\left(\mathrm{im}\,\eta_{H\to J}^{X}\right)$ be the subgroup corresponding to this sub-core-graph.
 (1) now follows from points (1) and (4) in Claim \claref{morphism-properties}.
 Point (2) follows from the uniqueness of such factorization of a morphism.
 Point (3) follows from the fact that if $\eta_{H\to J}^{X}=\eta_{L\to J}^{X}\circ\eta_{H\to L}^{X}$ is surjective then so is $\eta_{L\to J}^{X}$.
-Point (4) follows from the fact that $\G_{X}\left(H\right)$ is finite (Claim \claref{core-graphs-properties}\enuref{finite-rk-graph}) and thus has only finitely many quotients, and each quotient correspond to a single group (by \eqref{pi_1_gamma}). \end{proof} Following \cite{MVW07}, we call the set of $X$-quotients of $H$, namely,
+Point (4) follows from the fact that $\G_{X}\left(H\right)$ is finite (Claim \claref{core-graphs-properties}\enuref{finite-rk-graph}) and thus has only finitely many quotients, and each quotient correspond to a single group (by \eqref{pi_1_gamma}). \end{proof} In \cite{MVW07}, the set of $X$-quotients of $H$